 3. Estimate the Work

 The development team reads through each piece of work (i.e., user story) and evaluates its complexity.
+This is notoriously difficult, which is why increasingly teams are turning to tools like LinearB to plan more accurately.
 For agile development, we estimate complexity, not time required to complete.
 As a consequence, we assign complexity points to each story we evaluate.